Operating Model

 Work Never Stops

 People build their own tracking systems to fill the gap.
-For a short time, work appears to move.
+For a short time, execution appears to improve.

 Structurally, nothing has changed.